protofire/kyber-pool-master-proxy-contract/README.md

 ```
 The flattened contracts can be found in the `flats` directory.

+## Help and Support
+Please do not hesitate to reach out to us through http://protofire.io

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.